 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-BROWNIAN_MOTION_SIMULATION, a MATLAB library which simulates Brownian motion in an M-dimensional region.
+brownian_motion_simulation, a MATLAB code which simulates Brownian motion in an M-dimensional region.

-RANDOM_WALK_2D_SIMULATION, a MATLAB program which simulates a random walk in a 2-dimensional region.
+random_walk_2d_simulation, a MATLAB code which simulates a random walk in a 2-dimensional region.

-SIR_SIMULATION, a MATLAB program which simulates the spread of a disease through a hospital room of M by N beds, using the Susceptible/Infected/Recovered (SIR) model.
+sir_simulation, a MATLAB code which simulates the spread of a disease through a hospital room of M by N beds, using the Susceptible/Infected/Recovered (SIR) model.